NY judge rules Charter Communications must face lawsuit over slow internet

 The judge said the state’s highest court, the Court of Appeals, had rejected this argument in another case where, as Schneiderman alleged, the advertised speeds were “functionally unattainable as a result of the defendants’ knowing conduct.”

-Sherwood said while there may have been “literal truth” to Charter’s advertising claims, this was not a defence “where, as here, the claims create a false ‘net impression.'”
+Sherwood said while there may have been “literal truth” to Charter’s advertising claims, this was not a defense “where, as here, the claims create a false ‘net impression.'”

 Schneiderman called the decision a “major victory” for consumers.
 He said the lawsuit, which seeks restitution and civil fines, will proceed toward a possible trial.